 \subsubsection{Dimension Reduction}

 Generally, the larger the dimension, the more information the embedding can represent.
-As the recommendation data is highly skewed and follows power-law distribution~\cite{DBLP:conf/sigir/ZhangC15}, a natural idea is to assign different dimensions for features with different frequency or importance.
-To align the dimension of final embeddings for subsequent neural networks, there are two ways: zero-padding and projection.
-The second scheme is inspired by SVD decomposition~\cite{DBLP:conf/nips/ChenSLCH18} and is adopted by most methods, since the learnable projection matrices can represent all the linear transformations including zero-padding.
-The symbol $d'$ in Table~\ref{tab:intrafeature} means the reduced dimension of embeddings.
+As the recommendation data is highly skewed ~\cite{DBLP:conf/sigir/ZhangC15}, a natural idea is to assign different dimensions for features with different frequency or importance.
+To align the dimension of embeddings for subsequent neural networks, there are two ways: zero-padding and projection.
+The second scheme is inspired by SVD~\cite{DBLP:conf/nips/ChenSLCH18} and is adopted by most methods, since the learnable projection matrices can represent all the linear transformations including zero-padding.
+The symbol $d'$ in Table~\ref{tab:intrafeature} means the reduced dimension.

 \textbf{MDE} (Mixed Dimension Embedding~\cite{DBLP:conf/isit/GinartNMYZ21}) represents feature frequency with the inverse of feature cardinality within field.
 The dimensions are proportional to $p^\alpha$, where $p$ is the frequency and $\alpha$ is a hyper-parameter.